-With effect from December 26, 2000, a SEBI-registered Foreign Venture Capital Investor (FVCI) subject to the terms and conditions laid down by the Reserve Bank can purchase (a) securities, issued by an Indian company engaged in certain sectors and whose securities are not listed on a recognised stock exchange at the time of issue of the said securities; (b) securities issued by a start-up (irrespective of the sector in which the start-up is engaged); (c) units of a Venture Capital Fund (VCF) or of a Category I Alternative Investment Fund (Cat-I AIF) or units of a scheme or of a fund set up by a VCF or by a Cat-I AIF.
-If the investment is in capital instruments, then the sectoral caps, entry routes, reporting requirement and attendant conditions will apply.
+A SEBI-registered Foreign Venture Capital Investor (FVCI) subject to the terms and conditions laid down by the Central Government can purchase (a) securities, issued by an Indian company engaged in certain sectors and whose securities are not listed on a recognised stock exchange at the time of issue of the said securities; (b) units of a Venture Capital Fund (VCF) or of a Category I Alternative Investment Fund (Cat-I AIF) or units of a scheme or of a fund set up by a VCF or by a Cat-I AIF; and (c) equity or equity linked instrument or debt instrument issued by an Indian start-up irrespective of the sector in which the start-up is engaged.
+If the investment is in equity instruments, then the sectoral caps, entry routes, reporting requirement and attendant conditions will apply.
 The FVCI can also receive the proceeds of the liquidation of VCFs or of Cat-I AIFs or of schemes/ funds set up by the VCFs or Cat-I AIFs.